ppi/docs/en/book/modules.rst

 Conclusion
 ----------

-So far, we've learnt what methods to initialize our module, setup autoloading and configuration.

-Lets move onto the Routing section to check out what happens next.
+Lets move onto Services and Routing for our modules on the next pages.